thecodingmachine/phpstan-strict-rules/README.md

 - When throwing an exception inside a catch block, [you should pass the catched exception as the "previous" exception](http://bestpractices.thecodingmachine.com/php/error_handling.html#wrapping-an-exception-do-not-lose-the-previous-exception)

-    // TODO: Other ideas:
+### Work-in-progress

     // Don't use superglobals (__GET __POST)...
     // Always provide a "default" in a switch statement (and throw an exception if unexpected)
     // Never use public properties
-    // Force type hinting on all methods, starting with PHP 7.1 (or mixed must be passed in @param docblock)
+    // Force type hinting on all methods, starting with PHP 7.1 (or mixed must be passed in @param docblock to explain that we expect absolutely anything)

 ## Installation